-Note: Boat speed will be set by the pace boats in order to minimize the potential for damaging boat wakes.
-Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Bay to the West or Perdido pass to the east.
+Boat speed will be set by the pace boats in order to minimize the potential for damaging boat wakes.
+Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Pass to the West or Perdido Pass to the east.

 IMPORTANT!
 All tournament boats must return to the Wharf weigh-in through Mobile Pass and will be confirmed by tournament spotters at the official demarcation line between ICW markers #103 & #104 Sailboat Bay.
 BOATS MUST BE INSIDE DEMARCATION LINE BY 6PM SATURDAY EVENING.